Four-stroking: Avoiding four-stroking

 Four-stroking is problematic when a quiet, docile engine is required and also when the load on an engine suddenly changes.

 Retarding ignition timing reduces four-stroking, as it allows more time for scavenging to take effect.
 Two-stroke engines, when running at low power, are less sensitive to ignition timing changes than four-stroke engine.
-If the timing is retarded for low throttle positions, from perhaps 35° to bottom dead center at normal speeds to top dead center or even 10° after TDC at slow idle, the engine runs well without four-stroking.
+If the timing is retarded for low throttle positions, from perhaps 35° before top dead center at normal speeds to top dead center or even 10° after TDC at slow idle, the engine runs well without four-stroking.
 Opening up the throttle and simultaneously advancing the timing, allows a rapid pickup in speed.
 This system is widely used for marine outboard motors, particularly when used to pull water skiers.

 Twin- or multi-cylinder engines may improve low-speed scavenging to one cylinder by shutting down the other cylinder at low speeds.
 This may be done simply by cutting the ignition spark to one, thus increasing the load on the other cylinder and thus the power and gas-flow required.
 This has the drawback of wasting fuel in the un-ignited cylinder, potentially also risking oiling-up its spark plug and clogging the exhaust system.
 More sophisticatedly, as was done for some Johnson outboard motors, the transfer passage for one cylinder may be closed by an additional throttle butterfly, shutting that cylinder off completely and isolating it from the fuel air mixture.
 This avoids the risk of oil-fouling and routes all gas-flow through the operating cylinder, greatly increasing fuel economy.